 How Do I Know if I Need a Permit? / Permit Types

-Any type of construction or development project could require a permit – so it is best to call or come in to City Hall to speak with Pubic Works Director, John Light and or Denise Beaston prior to start of construction, repair, or improvement.
+Any type of construction or development project could require a permit – so it is best to call or come in to City Hall to speak with Pubic Works Director, Rich Norris and or Denise Beaston prior to start of construction, repair, or improvement.

 The City offers at no charge, consultation meetings for concept and preliminary compliance review.
 This is in an effort to identify potential permitting, and provide guidance for basic feasibility questions.

 Citation for work without a permit may be subject to fines (double the permit fee), stop work orders, or other penalties.

 Where Do I Go to Get a Permit?

 Information regarding permits is available at Gold Bar City Hall

 We close daily from 12 – 1 PM for lunch.

 Most permit applications can also be downloaded here on the website.

 What are the costs of a permit?